fractus-io/course-catalog/PITCHME.md

 ---

 #### General Informations<br>
-- Each course contains theoreatical and practical part
+- Each course contains theoretical and practical part
 - Each course can be tailored for customer needs
-- Courses are delivered online or physically
+- Courses are delivered on-line or physically
 - Instructors are experienced IT experts

 ---

 #### Course Categories<br>
 - Programming
-- Software Arhitecture and Design
+- Software Architecture and Design
 - Frameworks
 - Artificial Intelligence